METEO 3 Lesson 7 Images

 Text description of the upper-level disturbance creates strong divergence aloft image.

 The image depicts a cross-section of a thunderstorm system against a pink and blue gradient sky.
 At the center, there is a towering white cumulonimbus cloud extending upwards from a base of flatter, spread-out clouds.
 Above the cloud, in the pink sky area, there is an oval shape labeled "Strong Divergence" with arrows pointing left and right, indicating the outward flow of air.
-A thick red arrow runs vertically through the cumulonimbus cloud, and another red arrow extends diagonally from the right side of the cloud, pointing rightward.
+A thick red arrow runs vertically through the cumulonimbus cloud, and another red arrow extends diagonally from the left side of the cloud, pointing up and to the right.
 Below the clouds, the foreground shows a green horizontal band representing the ground.
-Blue, downward arrows indicate rainfall or downdrafts on the left side of the cloud.
+Blue shaded regions directly below the cloud base indicate areas of rainfall, small lightning bolts can also be see underneath the clouds.

 Conveyor Belts